JohnnytheShark/Heart_Rate/README.md

 2. Back-End REST API (Python Flask) which converts your GPX file to JSON [Back-End](https://github.com/JohnnytheShark/Heart_Rate/tree/master/Heart_Story_Backend)

 ### Improvements I would make:
+1. Connect directly to Garmin Connect through an API and allow users to download their data that way or bring it over to the dashboard in that way.
-1. More Data Analytics Processed on the Backend.
+2. More Data Analytics Processed on the Backend.
 After creating the original dashboard I realized it slowed down the frontend a bit having to do the analysis, not by much just some.
 So I would move the analytics to Python or Rust.
-2. Create More Visuals to view the data and create an option to compare runs.
+3. Create More Visuals to view the data and create an option to compare runs.
-3. Use a different or more charting libraries to explore what the possibilities are out there.
+4. Use a different or more charting libraries to explore what the possibilities are out there.
-4. Turn this into an Electron App or Tauri application and have it on my desktop to use whenever I would please.
+5. Turn this into an Electron App or Tauri application and have it on my desktop to use whenever I would please.

 ### Installation Instructions to see your own data